 What is a Balance Transfer?

 A Balance Transfer is an option to take outstanding debt and move it from one bank or lender to another.
-By doing so, the debt will no longer be accruing the high-interest fees which creates the opportunity to pay down the balance.
+By doing so, the debt will no longer be accruing the high-interest fees which create the opportunity to pay down the balance.
 Most Balance Transfer Credit Cards come with a Promotional Offer for opening the new account.
 These offers vary from Bank to Bank and typically include a lower interest rate for a specific period of time.
 The Best Offers are the ones that include a 0% APR for the Maximum Number of Months.

 Variations of Balance Transfer Options